jreisinger/docs/data/notes/varia/books.md

 * *The Phoenix Project*, 2013
 * Land the Tech Job You Love, 2009
 * *The Success of Open Source*, 2004

-# Non-tech

-* The Great Divorce, 1945
-* The Children of Húrin, 2007
 * The Lord of The Rings, 1954